 I had often wondered when I'd roadtrip around Utah.
 I knew I would do it one day.
 And it turned out I ended up right where needed to be to do it.
 I had a small window of time so I went for it.
 St. George is 2.5hrs from Las Vegas and the last major city you'll find before starting the loop.
-The fall is the ideal time with comfortable temps and crowd size.
-And you can catch some season foliage in sections.
-So I went for it.
+Late fall or early spring is the ideal time with comfortable temps and crowd.
+(Check updates on individual stops during Coronavirus closures)

 On schedule so I could make a view stop at Horseshoe Bend on the way.
 Then right in time for check-in at Dixies tour.
 This is hands down one of, if not thee, most visually stunning natural viewing walks you will ever have.
 Its incredible.
 The tour is finished within 2hrs so I had some daylight left for your last leg of the day.
 Kayenta is just 1.5hrs away and will be my much deserved stay for the evening.
 Rest time.
 Now positioned perfectly for an early morning to grab sunrise in Monument Valley.